Beneficial and Harmful Explanatory Machine Learning: Theoretical framework

 \subsection{Meta-interpretive learning of simple games}

+ILP \cite{ILP1991} is a form of machine learning that uses logic programming to represent examples and the background knowledge.
+The learner aims to induce a hypothesis as a logic program which, together with the background knowledge, entails all of the positive examples and none of the negative examples.
 Meta-Interpretive Learning (MIL) \cite{muggleton2013,muggleton2014} is a sub-field of ILP which supports predicate invention, dependent learning \cite{lin2014}, learning of recursions and higher-order programs.
 Given an input $(\mathcal{B, M, E+, E-})$ where the background knowledge $\mathcal{B}$ is a first-order logic program, meta-rules $\mathcal{M}$ are second-order clauses, positive examples $\mathcal{E+}$ and negative examples $\mathcal{E-}$ are ground atoms, a MIL algorithm returns a logic program hypothesis $\mathcal{H}$ such that $\mathcal{M} \, \cup \mathcal{H} \, \cup \, \mathcal{B} \models \mathcal{E+}$ and $\mathcal{M} \, \cup \mathcal{H} \, \cup \, \mathcal{B} \not\models \mathcal{E-}$.
+The background knowledge $\mathcal{B}$ contains primitives which are definitions of concepts represented in the form of predicates.
 The meta-rules (for examples see Figure \ref{fig:metarules}) contain existentially quantified second-order variables and universally quantified first-order variables.
 They clarify the declarative bias employed for substitutions of second-order Skolem constants.
 The resulting first-order theories are thus strictly logical generalisation of the meta-rules.

 The MIL game learning framework \textit{MIGO} \cite{muggleton2019} is a purely symbolic system based on the adapted Prolog meta-interpreter Metagol \cite{cropper2016}. \textit{MIGO} learns exclusively from positive examples by playing against the optimal opponent.
+For Noughts and Crosses and Hexapawn, \textit{MIGO} learns a rule-like symbolic game strategy (Table \ref{table:MIGO_rules}) that supports human understanding and was demonstrated to converge using less training data compared to Deep and classical Q-Learning.
 MIGO is provided with a set of three relational primitives, move/2, won/1, drawn/1 which are a move generator, a won and a drawn classifier respectively.
-These primitives represent the minimal information a human would expect to know before playing a two-person game.
-For Noughts and Crosses and Hexapawn, \textit{MIGO} learns a rule-like symbolic game strategy (Table \ref{table:MIGO_rules}) that supports human understanding and was demonstrated to converge using less training data compared to Deep and classical Q-Learning.
-For successive values of k, MIGO learns a series of inter-related definitions for predicates $win \_k/2$.
-These predicates define maintenance of minimax win in k-ply.
+These primitives represent the minimal information which a human would know before playing Noughts and Crosses and Hexapawn.
+For successive values of k, MIGO learns a series of inter-related definitions for predicates $win \_k/2$ for playing as either X or O. These predicates define maintenance of minimax win in k-ply.